Foundations of Quantitative Research

 Description

-• Demonstrate well-developed capacities for devising, planning, implementing and presenting research exercises.
+• Demonstrate well-developed capacities for designing rigorous pieces of quantitative research

 This is an SCQF Level 8 module, and upon successful completion, participants will be awarded 20 credits.